The Future of CX

 How could the clerk have known this?
 No changes had been made to the IT system and it has been over 5 years since his last visit so he surely could not remember him.

 The Marketing Manager was not one to die wondering, and after explaining to the clerk who his was, asked just how the hell did he know that he had been here before?

-“Its was easy” said the clerk.
+“It was easy,” said the clerk.
 “See when you got out of the taxi and the porter grabbed your bags you mentioned to him that you had been here before.
 As you walked in towards the check-in desk and the porter put down your bags he grabbed his ear which is the secret signal to me that you had been here before”…